andreposman/lazy-bot/README.md

     ```

-Then go to `.env` file and change the values to your data:
+Then create a `.env` file in the root folder and change the values to your data:
 ```bash
 MELI_USERNAME=your_user
 MELI_PASSWORD=your_password